AlbertoValero/neptune_final_project/readme.md

 ## Abstract

-The goal of my project is to practise the basic contents explored during this MAMED course.
+The main goal of this project is to apply the basic contents explored during this MAMED course held at Villefranche-sur-Mer.
 For doing so, I will first used the regular expressions search and replace methods.
-Further, I will benefit of usen markdown to format my text file and include images and references.
+Further, I will benefit of markdown to format my text file and include images and references.

+This project used protein sequences and, if times permit, I would like to explore the different ways of visualization of the opsin phylogeny that we constructed for helping the reader to have a better interation with our published opsin phylogeny in an iteractive way.

 More in concrete, I will first rename the name of the sequences that I will use.
 These data are contained in {DAniello:2015gm}.